-- a) During or after the completion of the Match, the Umpire must complete a notice of report in the form prescribed by the Controlling Body and make it known to the AFLG Tribunal within 48 hours. - b) The Controlling Body shall adopt rules which prescribe the procedures for the lodgement and notification of notices of report.
+- a) During or after the completion of the Match, the Umpire must complete a notice of report in the form prescribed by the Controlling Body (here: AFLG Affiliates) and make it known to the AFLG Tribunal within 48 hours. - b) The Controlling Body (here: AFLG Affiliates) shall adopt rules which prescribe the procedures for the lodgement and notification of notices of report.